peterhinch/micropython-samples/rp2/RP2.md

 it after transmission is complete.
 An external pullup resistor to 3.3V should be provided to ensure that the receiving device sees CS/ `False` in the interval between power-up and application start-up.
 A value of a few KΩ is suggested.

+## 1.5 Callback

+This runs when the DMA is complete.
+It takes no args and runs in a hard IRQ context.
+Typical use is to set a `ThreadSafeFlag`, allowing a pending task to resume.
+Typically this will deassert `CS/` and initiate processing of received data.
+Note that the DMA completes before transmission ends due to bytes stored in the SM FIFO.
+This is unlikely to have practical consequences because of MicroPython latency: the master executes several MP instructions before the callback runs, and the response to a `ThreadSafeFlag` typically takes >200μs.

 # 2. Nonblocking SPI slave